-Waste location and explanation (i.e., wasted in sink at WFUBMC ED bed 2 or did not use, wasted in T1 at LMH)
+- a) Waste location and explanation (i.e., wasted in sink at WFUBMC ED bed 2 or did not use, wasted in T1 at LMH) - b) Amount wasted - c) Name and signature of attending paramedic - d) Name and signature of witness (Physician, Nurse Practitioner, Registered Nurse, Physician Assistant, Paramedic)

-Amount wasted

-Name and signature of attending paramedic

-Name and signature of witness (Physician, Nurse Practitioner, Registered Nurse, Physician Assistant, Paramedic)

-(q) CONTAMINATION AND BREAKAGE
+xix.
+CONTAMINATION AND BREAKAGE

-Contamination of a controlled substance is defined as any controlled substance that is opened and unused or the package seal is broken.

-Breakage of a controlled substance is defined as any controlled substance that is damaged or broken and is unable to be administered.

-Contaminated or breakage of a controlled substances will be documented on the "Contaminated and Breakage Report Form".
-Documentation will include:

-Name of the controlled substance and strength

-Description of contamination or breakage

-Name and signature of the paramedic attending

-Name and signature of any witnesses to the breakage and waste
+- a) Contamination of a controlled substance is defined as any controlled substance that is opened and unused or the package seal is broken. - b) Breakage of a controlled substance is defined as any controlled substance that is damaged or broken and is unable to be administered. - c) Contaminated or breakage of a controlled substances will be documented on the "Contaminated and Breakage Report Form".
+Documentation will include: - d) Name of the controlled substance and strength - e) Description of contamination or breakage - f) Name and signature of the paramedic attending - g) Name and signature of any witnesses to the breakage and waste

-Manner that controlled substance was disposed

-Notification of on-duty supervisor

-Notification of Narcotics Officer

-- (r) The Narcotic Control Officer (NCO) will complete a follow-up statement for reports of breakage and contamination to ensure proper documentation is completed. - (s) Current List of Davidson County Controlled Substance - i.
-Morphine Sulfate Schedule II ii.
-Fentanyl Schedule II iii.
-Ketamine Schedule III iv.
-Midazolam Schedule IV v.
-Ativan Schedule IV
+- h) Manner that controlled substance was disposed - i) Notification of on-duty supervisor - j) Notification of Narcotics Officer - xx.
+The Narcotic Control Officer (NCO) will complete a follow-up statement for reports of breakage and contamination to ensure proper documentation is completed. - xxi.
+Current List of Davidson County Controlled Substance

+a) Morphine Sulfate Schedule II

+b) Fentanyl Sulfate Schedule II

+c) Ketamine Schedule III

+d) Midazolam Schedule IV

+e) Ativan Schedule IV